vinpremkumar/Simple-Job-Scheduler/README.md

 The queueing system used is FIFO

+After setting the Job-Scheduler up, you can run it in the background using _nohup_ to make it monitor automatically without exiting

 # How to edit it to your application
 This code was tested in Centos 7 environment